IrfanBaqui/apijam/Labs/Appendix/API Security - Multiple Authentication Schemes/README.md

 # **Use case**

-You have a SOAP Service that is consumed by a client application.
+You have a SOAP Service that is consumed by multiple client applications.
 The service has multiple SOAP operations, and you would like to enforce different authentication mechanisms per operation.

 In this lab, we will use Apigee as a security gateway to protect your service endpoints using WS-Security, HTTP (Basic) Authentication, and mutual TLS.

 # **How can Apigee Edge help?**